salidas-mayor-potencia-arduino-transistor-bjt

 The packages we will use most frequently in our projects are TO-92 and TO-220.

-Therefore, it is not possible to easily distinguish the characteristics of a transistor simply visually.
-We will need to look at the model number, engraved on it, and consult its corresponding Datasheet.
+Therefore, it is not possible to easily distinguish the characteristics of a transistor simply by visual inspection.
+We must look at the model number, engraved on it, and consult its corresponding Datasheet.

-Transistors are relatively complex devices, and it requires knowledge of electronics to understand them in depth.
-Therefore, instead of conducting a detailed analysis, we will limit ourselves to providing a series of guidelines to understand their fundamentals and allow us to use them in our setups.
+Transistors are relatively complex devices, and knowledge of electronics is required to understand them in depth.
+Therefore, instead of performing a detailed analysis, we will limit ourselves to providing a series of guidelines to understand their fundamentals and allow us to use them in our assemblies.

 If you need more information, you can consult any electronics book, or feel free to leave a comment asking whatever you want.

-A good way to understand the operation of a transistor is to look at its “grandfather” in electronics, the vacuum tube.
+A good way to understand how a transistor works is to look at its “grandfather” in electronics, the vacuum tube.

 arduino-transistor-bjt-funcionamiento

 A vacuum tube is an electrical component that has three terminals inside a tube from which air has been evacuated.
-One of the terminals acts as the cathode and another as the anode.
+One of the terminals acts as a cathode and another as an anode.
 The third terminal is connected to a metal grid located between the two.

-When electricity is applied to the grid terminal, an electric field is generated that “pulls” electrical current from the cathode.
-Electrons cross the vacuum, pass without colliding with the grid, and finally reach the anode.
+When electricity is applied to the grid terminal, an electric field is generated that “pulls” electric current from the cathode.
+The electrons travel through the vacuum, pass without hitting the grid, and finally reach the anode.

-The result is that we have an “electrical contact” between the cathode and anode terminals, where we can regulate the amount of electricity flowing between the two by acting on the grid (the third terminal).
-This gives us an electrical amplifier.
+The result is that we have an “electrical contact” between the cathode and anode terminals, in which we can regulate the amount of electricity flowing between them by acting on the grid (the third terminal).
+With this, we achieve an electrical amplifier.

-In BJT transistors, the glass bulb and terminals are replaced by semiconductor junctions with different levels of doping (hence their name, bipolar junction), forming a solid integrated component.
-This allows them to be much smaller and more durable than vacuum tubes.
+In BJT transistors, the glass bulb and terminals are replaced by junctions of semiconductors with different doping levels (hence their name, bipolar junction), forming a solid integrated circuit.
+This allows them to be made much smaller and more durable than vacuum tubes.

 In a transistor, we also have three terminals, called Emitter, Collector, and Base.
-The “electrical contact” we are interested in is made between the emitter and collector, while the base is the element that controls the amount of electricity that passes through the component.
+The “electrical contact” we are interested in is made between the emitter and the collector, while the base is the element that controls the amount of electricity flowing through the component.

 arduino-transistor-bjt-curvas